COMMONWEALTH PREVENTION ALLIANCE

 See Attachment D: Committee Responsibilities

-As necessary, when requested by the constituency, the Directors shall form such additional committees as they deem necessary and appropriate:
+As necessary, when requested by the constituency, the president shall form such additional committees and workgroups as they deem necessary and appropriate.

-The Directors are authorized to provide for an audit of Corporation accounts, to be conducted at the close of each fiscal year.
+The directors are authorized to provide for a financial review or audit of Corporation accounts, to be conducted at the close of each fiscal year if deemed necessary.

-Each Director and Officer, whether or not then in office, and his/her heir, executors, administrators and assigns, shall be indemnified by the Corporation against all costs and expenses reasonably incurred by or imposed upon him/her or his/her estate in connection with or resulting from any action, suit or proceedings, civil or criminal, to which he/she or his/her estate shall or may be made party, or with which he/she or it shall or may be threatened by reasons, directly or indirectly, or his/her being or having been a Director or Officer of the Corporation, except in relation to matters as to which he/her shall be finally adjudged in such actions, suit or proceedings to be liable for dereliction or negligence in the performance of his/her duties as such Director or officer, and shall also be indemnified against any costs or expenses reasonably incurred by or imposed upon him/her or his/her estate in connection with or resulting from the settlement of any such action, suit or proceeding in which such Director or Officer was not derelict or negligent in the performance of his/her duty as a Director or Officer.
-The costs and expenses against which any such Director or Officer shall be so indemnified shall be those actually paid or for which liability is actually incurred, irrespective or whether such costs or expenses are taxable costs as defined or allowed by statute or rule of negligence in the performance of his/her duty as a Director or Officer as to matter wherein he/her relied upon the opinion or such matter for the Corporation.
-Said rights of indemnification shall be in addition to any rights with respect to any such costs and expenses in which such Director or Officer may otherwise be entitled against the Corporation or any other persons.
-The Directors are authorized to purchase insurance deemed necessary and appropriate.
+Each director, officer, executive director, and employee, whether or not then in office, and his/her heir, executors, administrators and assigns, shall be indemnified by the Corporation against all costs and expenses reasonably incurred by or imposed upon him/her or his/her estate in connection with or resulting from any action, suit or proceedings, civil or criminal, to which he/she or his/her estate shall or may be made party, or with which he/she shall or may be threatened by reasons, directly or indirectly, or his/her being or having been a director, officer, executive director or employee of the Corporation, except in relation to matters as to which he/her shall be finally adjudged in such actions, suit or proceedings to be liable for dereliction or negligence in the performance of his/her duties as such director, officer, executive director, or employee and shall also be indemnified against any costs or expenses reasonably incurred by or imposed upon him/her or his/her estate in connection with or resulting from the settlement of any such action, suit or proceeding in which such director, officer, executive director, or employee was not derelict or negligent in the performance of his/her duty as a director, officer, executive director, or employee.
+The costs and expenses against which any such director, officer, executive director, and employee shall be so indemnified shall be those actually paid or for which liability is actually incurred, irrespective or whether such costs or expenses are taxable costs as defined or allowed by statute or rule of negligence in the performance of his/her duty as a director, officer, executive director, and employee as to matter wherein he/her relied upon the opinion or such matter for the Corporation.
+Said rights of indemnification shall be in addition to any rights with respect to any such costs and expenses in which such director, officer, executive director, or employee may otherwise be entitled against the Corporation or any other persons.
+The directors are authorized to purchase insurance deemed necessary and appropriate.

 AMENDMENTS AND BYLAWS